 While driving through Assam’s Kaziranga National Park, it is hard to ignore mounds of sticky brown mud along its rained-down roads, some surrounded by delicate pink flowers.
 On my first trip, I assume that it is dug-up soil — but a closer look reveals that it is lumpy and has a distinct stench.
 “That is a rhino’s toilet,” Tokib Ali tells me.
 He is a local jeep driver, who comes from a family of naturalists and guides.
 He lives in Busagaon, a fringe village on the periphery of the national park that largely depends on the park’s tourists for its livelihood.
 Ali has grown up on stories of the forest.
-“A rhino defecates in the same spot for at least three months, and uses it to mark its territory and communicate with other rhinos,” he explains.
+“A greater one-horned rhinoceros defecates in the same spot for at least three months, and uses it to mark its territory and communicate with other rhinos,” he explains.
 Some piles or dung middens can be almost three metres wide.
 Odours from it provide crucial information to other rhinos, including age and sex of rhinos in the territory, and whether females are ready to mate.
 “The midden is their daily newspaper,” says Ali.
 Spider flowers are among the rhino’s favourite foods, and they spread its remains across the forest, creating a curiously fascinating landscape – piles of fetid dung, encircled by powdery pink blossoms.
 The dung middens not only spread a wide variety of seeds across the landscape, but also fertilise and nurture vegetation that other herbivores, including elephants, feast on.
 These dung middens are central to rhino habitat.

 While I observe an unusually large midden, a rhino emerges from the tall grasses ahead.
 I don’t leap from my seat – it is my third day at the park, and I have seen many rhinos already.
 Instead, I sit back and train my binoculars on it: on the leathery coat that falls over its legs and breaks into warts; the thick folds that protect its neck; at the tall hair that stands on the edges of its ears; and at the horn for which it is mercilessly poached despite the highest legal protections.
 I watch mynas feed on the insects off its back and clean its three-toed feet.
 I look at its skin, that resembles a plated armour, but Ali is quick to inform me that it is extremely soft and delicate.
 Its horn looks like bone but is made of keratin and can grow as long as 25 cm long.
 “Don’t believe what you see,” Ali warns.
 “It looks bulky but can run at a speed of over 50 kmph.”
 The rhino is both grotesque and magnificent.
 It’s a fierce, hulking giant that weighs anywhere between 1,800 to 2,700 kg, but it is also extremely fragile and vulnerable to constant human interventions, poaching, and reckless development that disturbs its habitat.